ClarkWang12/CNN_FFT/README.md

 # CNN_FFT
 CNN_FFT

+created by Clark, Yu

-this is about Convolutional Neural Network.
+This is about Convolutional Neural Network.

 Use FFT to replace the Convolutional Layer and try to use Sparse representation to reduce the information loss.